romaintrovallet/tutorials/NCS_BLE_DFU.md

 ___

-## 1) Create application
+## 1) Create Application

 In nRF Connect for VS Code, create a new application.
 Select one of the 2 button

 ![Picture of the nRF Extension for VSCode where the place to click is higlighted](img/NCS/new_app.png)

 You should have this window that pops up.
 We will create an app from an existing sample.
 Select the correponding button

 ![Picture of VSCode where the place to click is higlighted](img/NCS/sample.png)